x

 Positive psychology for middle and high school students

-To support peer-to-peer mentoring, the Hope Circles Program aims to help students build success-oriented habits that teaches them to believe in their ability to persevere through obstacles and accomplish their dreams.
+The Hope Circles Program aims to help students build success-oriented habits that teach them to believe in their ability to persevere through obstacles and accomplish their dreams.

 I used to be a very negative thinker in middle school.
 If I had been in this program when I was younger, I would have understood how important it was to think positively and plan out my life and my studies.
 I wouldn’t have been so anxious.